Netherlands

 Current state of regulation regarding BNPL?

-Also note that recently, there was a judgment in which the Supreme Court of the Netherlands was asked several preliminary questions on amongst others the possible qualification of BNPL as a consumer credit agreement within the meaning of title 2A of book 7 of the Civil Code.
-In the judgement it became clear that an affirmative answer to the main questions would have major implications for credit providers.
-Awaiting the revised CCD, the Dutch Supreme Court referred most of the preliminary questions to the Court of Justice of the European Union.
+Also note that in October 2024, there was a judgment (Case C 409/23) in which the Court of Justice of the European Union (CJEU) answered several preliminary questions of the Dutch Supreme Court on amongst others the possible qualification of BNPL as a consumer credit agreement within the meaning of title 2A of book 7 of the Civil Code.
+In the judgement it became clear that BNPL-providers cannot benefit from the exception in the CDD for credit agreements where credit is free of interest and without any other charges and is repaid within three months (art.
+2(2)(f)) if the creditor ‘anticipates’ non-performance by the consumer in order to seek a financial advantage.
+It is now up to the Dutch Supreme Court to interpret and apply this answer of the CJEU.

 Outline the proposals to change regulation?

-Late last year, the European Council, the European Commission and the European Parliament reached a preliminary political agreement on the revision of the CCD.
+In December 2022, the European Council, the European Commission and the European Parliament reached a preliminary political agreement on the revision of the CCD.
 Part of the agreement is that BNPL will fall under the scope of the CCD, which will better protect consumers using BNPL services.
 In practice this means that BNPL providers will have to comply with rules on disclosures and advertising and will have to perform a creditworthiness check.
 Moreover, the maximum credit fee will then also apply.
-A definitive agreement by the European Parliament and Council is to be expected in the summer of 2023, after which it will still take a while before the implementation in the various member states is completed.
-The latest version of the proposal dates from 26 April 2023 and is available via the following link.
+The CCD was signed in October 2023 (Directive 2023/2225).
+The revised CCD needs to be implemented into national legislation by 20 November 2025 and needs to be applied by 20 November 2026.

 What if any will be the consequences of BNPL legislation on merchants, brokers and consumers.